HKDEM/header_check/README.md

 ## Features

 - Shows all avaliable response headers of the given target.
+- When checked all headers, also shows the missing headers that are important (with red highlighting).
 - Checks various HTTP headers for security misconfigurations when searched spesificly.
 - Provides detailed information about security risks and solutions.
 - Supports checking specific headers or all headers.